 | Digital conservation mapping | Increasing |

-Environmental awareness campaigns have also grown in recent years, encouraging travelers to choose destinations that prioritize ecosystem protection and biodiversity conservation.
+Environmental awareness campaigns are also encouraging travelers to choose destinations that prioritize sustainability.

 Laws and Policies Affecting Wildlife Conservation Travel